 Some of our programmes are not suitable for those with certain disabilities or conditions.
 Oyster staff will discuss any accessibility issues with a candidate before offering them a place.

 A copy of our incident and emergency plan and risk analysis for each destination is available on request.

 Oyster Worldwide’s Child Protection Policy

-Oyster’s programmes are not provided to those under 18.
+Oyster’s programmes are not provided to those under 18, unless specified on particular project pages.
 This means that our staff and partners abroad will not be subject to child protection requirements.